34 Best Bagless Canister Vacuums of June 2019

 - Great for cleaning hard surfaces

-- Great for getting at hard-to-reach places, incl. underneath furniture
+- Great for hard-to-reach places, including. underneath furniture

 - Works great on stairs